jebitok-dev/100-days-of-code/log.md

 **Thoughts**:FCC is helpful and realized some open-source projects don't have to be coding.
 It was cool listening and editing the Machine Learning Interview.*

+### Day 12, 13: October 6/7, 2020

+**Today's Progress**: Finished the redux section of FCC will progress to the next section and made a contribution to OS project that had been assigned to it was merged

+**Thoughts**: Keep trying to assign time for the challenge and add up the 30day JS projects from tommorow to add on the chalenge

 ** Links: https://github.com/jebitok-dev/odin/tree/develop
 ** Links: https://github.com/emmalearnscode/guide-to-HF/pull/64
 ** Links: https://github.com/mgreiler/se-unlocked/pull/30